 Welcome to CARD 2.0

-The Canadian Archaeological Radiocarbon Database (CARD) is a compilation of radiocarbon measurements that indicate the ages of samples found associated mostly with archaeological sites in North America.
+The Canadian Archaeological Radiocarbon Database (CARD) is a compilation of radiocarbon measurements that indicate the ages of samples primarily from archaeological sites in North America.
 CARD also includes samples from paleontological and geological contexts.
+We are slowly expanding our coverage into Central and South America.
 These data represent a significant investment and resource for researchers interested in human history and its context.

 CARD was created by Dr. Richard "Dick" Morlan of the Canadian Museum of History (formerly the Canadian Museum of Civilization), and its existence is a product of his genius and labour.
 In July, 2014 the Canadian Museum of History (CMH) and the Laboratory of Archaeology (LOA) at the University of British Columbia formed a partnership to revise and update the CARD platform.
 This current version of CARD (2.0) adds useful new features, including unlimited batch uploading/downloading of data and spatial/map visualization.
 However, the core of CARD remains the c14 dates painstakingly submitted by researchers across the world and compiled by Dick.
 We hope that this revision maintains the relationship that Dick established in one of the first crowd-sourced, big data endeavors: CARD provides utility and comprehensiveness and in exchange, researchers provide us with dates.
 See the HELP tab for more information and instructions on using CARD.